Contributing health and spa writer Sheryl Kraft writes about six spas for men that are likely to get them to say “Yes” to the Spa.

 We have an unwritten ‘no pink’ rule.
 Our décor is equally welcoming for men and women, with a color palette that echoes the natural hues of our setting.
 It’s pleasing to see that wellness and spas are finally crossing gender barriers.
 We emphasize wellness in all we do to overcome that worn-out stereotype.
 The spa’s architecture is a soaring organic style design, with clean lines and views to a pine forest.
 Here, men can enjoy a ‘Just for Him’ series of treatments that address the specific needs of men.
 The spa staff took great care to develop these services, down to the names for each; services include “Hand detailing,” “Men’s Vitalizing Massage,” and “Purely for Men Facial.”
 In addition, there is golf at Wild Rock golf course, hiking nearby at Devil’s Lake State Park, mountain bike rentals and of course, reading or swimming outside at the pool.
 And men won’t likely go hungry or thirsty; they can choose from things like pork loin, New York strip, Wisconsin microbrews, distilled liquors and wines.

-Garrett Mersberger is manager at Kohler Waters Spa in Kohler, Wisconsin, one of only 41 five-star spas worldwide.
-The spa is known for their soothing and innovative water-inspired treatments.
+Garrett Mersberger is the manager at Kohler Waters Spa in Kohler, Wisconsin, one of only 41 five-star spas worldwide.
+The spa is known for its soothing and innovative water-inspired treatments.

 Spas have been dominated by the female clientele for years and it hasn’t been until recently that male spa visits are on the rise.
 The spa environment is often viewed as a female-oriented industry that focuses on health, beauty and stress relief.
 But times are changing.
 Stress relief is a big reason men visit spas today, but they seek out–and see the benefit of–other treatments like facials, pedicures and even manicures.
 Here, men can enjoy quick spa treatments, golf-specific treatments (like golfer’s foot renewal or golfer’s pre-round treatment) or all-day immersion of our latest therapeutic water treatments that they cannot experience anywhere else.